HISTORY OF SOUTH COAST JOURNALISM

 The tail end of 2016 and first three quarters of 2017 saw SCJ make huge progression as a media company.
 We strengthened relationships with all the local sports associations and produced better quality videos.
 SCJ also began to cover bigger events including the America's Cup in the summer of 2017.

-In the September of 2017, South Coast Journalism was briefly closed and redeveloped into the current version.
-We focus primarily on the video highlights that we have become incredibly popular for and continue to operate in the New Forest.
+In the September of 2017, South Coast Journalism was briefly closed and redeveloped into the mark II version.
+We focused primarily on the video highlights that we had become incredibly popular for and continued to operate in the New Forest.